An Overview of Goss's Bacterial Wilt and Blight

 Disease Management

-Because the bacterial pathogen survives in infested residue, tillage that buries residue may reduce the disease.
-It may also be beneficial (where feasible) tocontrol grassy weed hosts and practice tillage that buries infected residue after harvest.
-Fungicides are ineffective and other chemical sprays have not been consistently effective at reducing symptoms or preserving yield.
+Because the bacterial pathogen survives in infested residue, tillage that buries residue may reduce the presence of inoculum; however, it should not be used if conservation tillage is a top priority.
+It may also be beneficial (where feasible) to control grassy weed hosts and practice tillage that buries infected residue after harvest.
+Fungicides are ineffective, and other chemical sprays have not consistently been effective in reducing symptoms or preserving yield.

 Earn Certified Crop Advisor CEUs